-He said a vaccine probably won’t be widely available until mid-2021.
+He most people probably won’t be able to get vaccinated until mid-2021.

 Even then, “as we go through the vaccination period … we still need to use masks,” said Dr. Eric Topel, founder and director of the Scripps Research Translational Institute.